safespring/docs/content/contribute.md

 # Contributing to the documentation

+## Basic requirements

-To contribute, please consider the following:
+If you want to contribute, please consider the following:

 * An [account on GitHub.com][gh] is needed in order to fork this repository and make changes to it.